shfc/rhombus-ai-app/README.md

 # Rhombus AI App

-A full-stack web application built with Django (backend) and React (frontend).
+A full-stack web application built with Django (backend) and React (frontend) for regex pattern matching and replacement using natural language processing.

-## Overview

-This project consists of:
-- **Backend**: Django application using Python 3.13 and uv for dependency management
-- **Frontend**: React application using Vite, TypeScript, and pnpm

 ## Prerequisites